-For example, if your domain name were dlllllabcdef8.cloudfront.net and your object were image.jpg, the URL for the link would be:
+For example, if your domain name were $\tt d111111abcdef8.cloudfront.net$ and your object were image.jpg, the URL for the link would be:

-http://d111111abcdef8.cloudfront.net/image.jpg.
+'''

+http://dllllllabcdef8.cloudfront.net/image.jpg.

+'''

 If your object is in a folder on your origin server, then the folder must also be included in the URL.
 For example, if image.jpg were located in the images folder on your origin server, then the URL would be: